 - In the Frames pane, select the thread where you want an expression to be evaluated.

-Evaluate Expression in one of the following ways:
+Invoke the Evaluate Expression command in one of the following ways:

 - On the main menu, choose

 - On the context menu of the editor, choose